-The Council for Teaching and Learning sponsor several reading circles each semester.
+The Council for Teaching and Learning sponsors several reading circles each semester.
 Reading circles are announced and books distributed the beginning of each semester.
 Books pertain to teaching, learning, scholarship and balancing life issues as a faculty member.
 Contact the CTL for details, suggestions and to get involved.

 Our workshops are almost always hands-on with best-practices and examples that can be applied to your teaching, scholarship and advising activities right away.
 We explore new technologies, active learning techniques, course design, assessment, collaborative learning, and community building activities.
 Please contact CTL or Center for Teaching Innovation (CTI) if there is a workshop you would like to propose.
-To sign-up online for a workshop, please visit our online sign-up page.

 Transformative, Long-Term Events

 University-wide Assessment Committee: UWAC offers periodic workshops and other materials to support assessment at Salem State University.
 Other assessment resources are linked through the UWAC web page.

 The Center for Teaching Innovation (CTI) offers intensive three or four week-long programs each year in coordination with information technology services (ITS).
 These institutes routinely receive rave reviews.
 Because of their popularity participants for these institutes are usually selected through an application process that begins approximately two months prior to the institute.